 Student and staff confidentiality is of the utmost importance with adherence to the Illinois School Student Records Act (ISSRA) and the Family Educational Rights and Privacy Act (FERPA).

 What are the quarantine procedures for students who are close contacts within our schools?

-- Participate in the Test-to-Stay Program - Under this option, students would come to the centralized testing site and be tested first thing in the morning using the BinaxNow Rapid Antigen Test.
+- Participate in the Test-to-Stay Program - Students would come to the centralized testing site and be tested first thing in the morning using the BinaxNow Rapid Antigen Test.
 The first test will occur between days 0 and 5 and the second test will occur between days 5 and 7.
-Both of these tests must be negative in order for the student to go to school that day.
-Additionally, if the student develops symptoms at any time during the 10 days, the student must stay home consistent with the students with symptoms procedures.

 To participate in the Test to Stay Program, parents/guardians must complete two forms: